-I wrote this several years ago on my previous blogsite at Blogger.
-I’m reposting it in observance of the day 29 years ago when we lost the Space Shuttle Challenger and all seven astronaut crew members on board.
+NOTE: I wrote this several years ago on my previous blogsite at Blogger.
+I have reposted it nearly every year since, and do so again in observance of the day 30 years ago when we lost the Space Shuttle Challenger and all seven astronaut crew members on board.

 Tuesday, January 29, 2008

 It was seventy-three seconds after lift-off on January 28, 1986 that the Space Shuttle Challenger exploded, killing its entire seven member crew, which included a high school teacher, the first private citizen to fly aboard the craft.

 I was working with NASA as a public information officer attached to the press site at Kennedy Space Center.
 My job that morning was to deliver pre-launch commentary at the communication console inside the Launch Control Center at the Cape.

 I began my shift at the microphone at about 3am, about the time the tanking operations got underway when millions of pounds of pressurized hypergolic fuels were being pumped into the behemoth at Launch Pad 39-B as the seven astronauts breakfasted before suiting up for the big event.

 I would continue commenting on the launch prep until the astronauts were driven to the launch pad.
 Launch commentary emanated from Kennedy Space Center until the shuttle lifted off and cleared the tower.
 From then on, the launch became a “mission”, thus the commentary from that point would be undertaken by mission control in Houston.

 It was cold in the pre-dawn hours.
 It was still dark when I left my home bundled in a winter coat.
 I could see my breath — unusual for Florida.